-

 Step 5

-Use a heavy-duty outdoor extension cord for plugging appliances and other items into the generator.
-You can also plug the items directly into the generator, but since the generator has to be kept outside that is not usually possible.
+Use a heavy-duty, grounded outdoor extension cord for plugging appliances and other items into the generator.
+You may be able to plug some devices directly into the generator, but since the generator has to be kept outside this is often impractical or impossible.

 Store the fuel for your generator in a tightly closed container outside of your home in a secure area.
 There could be state and town laws governing the use and storage of generator fuel.
 Check with your local fire department for information.